 If you have a child with cystic fibrosis (CF), you probably have lots of questions.
-You want to know how to keep her from getting sick, whether she’ll need to follow a special diet, or if she can play like other kids.
+You want to know how to keep them from getting sick, whether they’ll need to follow a special diet, or if they can play like other kids.
 As your child goes through new stages, you’ll probably have more questions.

 The good news is, you child can live a mostly normal day-to-day life.
 Children with CF go to school and can play sports just like other kids.
 Many of them go to college, get jobs, marry, and have families.